hamzaqureshi5/hamzaqureshi5/README.md

 # Hi, I'm Hamza! 👋👨🏾‍💻

 I'm a dedicated software engineer with a passion for making open-source contributions more accessible, leveraging technology to empower individuals, and fostering a sense of community.
-I specialize in working with cutting-edge technologies, including AI Agents, RAG Graph RAG, and automation for business processes.
+I specialize in working with cutting-edge technologies, including AI Agents, RAG, GraphRAG, and automation for business processes.

 ![Image](https://github.com/hamza7771/hamza7771/blob/main/1691042077438.jpeg)